S-HealthStack/S-HealthStack.github.io/pages/developer-guide/installation/install-backend.md

 4. Click on the **Service accounts** tab.

-5. Click **Generate new private key** button to generate a new service account key file.
+5. Click **Generate new private key** button to generate a new service account key file (we used Node.js on our Mac test).

+NOTE: you don't need to follow any further instructions on Firebase at this point - all you had to do was generate the key

 6. Return to the terminal and create a Firebase **service-account-key.json** file.